byru55o/cs2movement/README.md

 # cs2movement
 bypass new cs2 patch (snap tap update), credit to: [ruby rain](https://steamcommunity.com/id/r_by/)

+## important!
+NOTE:
+A new bypass method has been found by [Leiti](https://www.youtube.com/watch?v=spEEtXVFwLM) and is now used by default in the _autoexec_.
+It involves piping echo to exec to load multiple commands at one keypress, which is not detected that way.

 # instructions
 Just clone the repo and move the movement folder to the `<Counter Strike path>/game/csgo/cfg/`.
 Add `exec movement/setup` to your autoexec (alternatively use the autoexec provided in the repo, which has other interesting features).
 Enjoy.